 Field quanta are pairs that are usually presumed to have perfect conjugate symmetry.
 For this ideal case But in the finely-balanced mechanical system of a hydrogen atom, we notice a small change described by

 where .
 The transition characteristic is known as the shell thickness, and is called the shear deformation.
 These distances are tiny, effects are measured in micro electronvolts as shown in the adjoining table.1These adjustable parameters are supplementary fine-structure constants.
 Since there are 14 of them, data compression is limited.
 But they enable a systematic description that is succinct.
 The change of shape is combined with the change of internal-energy caused by absorbing to define the transition energy density as

 where the constant was introduced earlier.
 Then the work done by on is given by

 Hydrogen Spectrum Photons

-The quark coefficients of excited states in the hydrogen spectrum are known.
+Quark coefficients for the excited states of hydrogen are known.
 And coefficients for the transition forces that cause hydrogen to jump from state to state are specified in the table above.
 Then since quarks are conserved we can make photon models just by adding and subtracting quark coefficients as prescribed by the following processes which are generically written as This method automatically conserves charge, momentum, etc.